Matteoa99/ProgettoDA/README.md

 # Data Analytics Project
 Project build in Python for data analytics course usging python and Sentiment Analysis and Emotion Recognition in Italian (using BERT).
-Python script will read json values from *csv* file, it will predict sentiment foreach line after that a new file is create.
+Python script will read json values from *csv* file, it will predict sentiment foreach line after that a new file is created.

 Input json content